Meet the Printmaker:

 Do you have any top tips or advice for other lino printmakers?

-Where can we see more of your work and buy your prints?
+where can we buy your prints?

 Got 5 minutes?
 Have a read of one of our other blogs for more inspiration!